Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 **Performance considerations**

-On mobile platforms with TBDR architecture, there is a significant performance impact when the **After Opaque** option is enabled, because it requires extra render target load and store operations.
+On mobile platforms with TBDR architecture, with the **After Opaque** option is disabled, Unity requires an extra render target for load and store operations.
+This has a significant performance impact.

 Enabling the **After Opaque** option on mobile platforms improves GPU performance.
 On mobile platforms with TBDR architecture, enabling this option avoids extra render target load and store operations.